 San Benito seeks approval for downtown grant program

-The city's Economic Development Corporation has to sign off on a new program offering grants to help downtown merchants spruce up their storefronts.
+The City of San Benito's Economic Development Corporation has to sign off on a new program offering grants to help downtown merchants spruce up their storefronts.
+On Tuesday night, city commissioners postponed a report on the new program to await approval from the EDC, the program's funding source, Mayor Celeste Sanchez said after the meeting.

 Add your comments below